TAPR/TICC/docs/TICC_architecture.md

 100 us increments and the TDC provides precise timing within those increments.

+COARSE_CLOCK fires an interrupt service routine (ISR) on every tick that increments a variable called PICcount.
+PICcount represents the time in 100 us increments since system start, and provides the long- term time scale used to construct timestamps

-The TDC7200 in measurement mode 2 (which we use) has a minimum time interval constraint of 2 clock cycles, or 200 ns in our case.
-To ensure that the STOP signal (derived from COARSE_CLOCK) meets this, a set of logic gates ensure that the STOP signal comes from a COARSE_CLOCK tick occurring at least 300 ns after the START signal.
-That STOP signal is fed to the TDC STOP pin to stop the measurement.
-Its leading edge also fires ISR on the Arduino that copies the value at that instant of the 100 us granularity timescale accumulator variable (PICcount) into the channel's PICstop variable.
+The TDC7200 has two measurement modes.
+Mode 1 provides measurement of time intervals from 12 to 500 nanoseconds, which is not a wide enough range for our requirements.
+Mode 2 covers the range from 200 ns to about 6 ms and is the mode the TICC uses.
+To ensure that the STOP signal (derived from COARSE_CLOCK) meets the 200 ns minimum period, a set of logic gates blocks the COARSE_CLOCK tick from reaching the STOP pin until at least 300 ns after the START signal.
+The leading edge of the gated pulse also fires an ISR on the Arduino that copies the PICcount value at that instant into the channel's PICstop variable.
+PICstop is combined with the computed time-of-flight (interval from TDC START to STOP signals) as described below.

+When the TDC chip sees the STOP pulse, it finishes its counting, performs a calibration routine, and asserts its INTB pin to signal that a measurement is ready.

 ### Notes:
   - The STOP signal latches high until the TDC asserts INTB, so that STOP and the ISR never see more than one rising edge per measurement.
-  - INTB assertion delay: 2330 ns to 2472 ns after PICstop latching.
+  - INTB assertion delay after STOP: 2330 ns to 2472 ns.

 ### TOF Range Constraints
 The result of this is that the time interval (called time of flight, or